- Ranges in Body Temperatures

 A fever is a symptom of a health problem and would be present along with other symptoms that mean you should call your doctor.

-- If fever occurs along with other signs of a bacterial infection.
+- If you have a fever along with other signs of a bacterial infection.

-- If fever occurs along with the following symptoms:
+- If you have a fever along with the following symptoms:

 - Pain over eyes or cheekbone may indicate sinusitis or sinus infection.

 - Painful or burning urination could mean a urinary tract infection

 - Abdominal pain, nausea, and vomiting could mean flu, gastroenteritis, appendicitis or food poisoning